ronnief1/ReRead/README.md

 If you want to skip the fine-tuning step and just want the retinal FM vision weights resulting from our refinement scheme:

 > [!IMPORTANT]
-> The weights of the models will be released for the MICCAI 2025 conference starting on 23/09/2025.
-We will update this section with the download links shortly before the conference.
+> The weights of the models will be released for the MICCAI 2025 conference, which takes place from September 23 to 27, 2025.
+Shortly before then, we will update this section with download links.

 - **RetFiner-R** (RetFiner-tuned weights for RETFound)
 - **RetFiner-V** (RetFiner-tuned weights for VisionFM)